 If you are using solrctl to manage your deployment in an environment that requires Kerberos authentication, you must have a valid Kerberos ticket, which you can get using kinit.

 You can see examples of using solrctl in Deploying Cloudera Search.

 Using solrctl with an HTTP proxy

-Using solrctl to manage a deployment in an environment that uses an http_proxy fails.
-This is because solrctl uses curl, which attempts to use the web proxy.
-There are various ways that you can disable the proxy so solrctl succeeds:
+Using solrctl to manage a deployment in an environment that uses an http_proxy fails because solrctl uses curl, which attempts to use the web proxy.
+You can disable the proxy so solrctl succeeds:

-- You can modify the settings for the current shell by
+- Modify the settings for the current shell by

 exporting the NO_PROXY.
 For